We were sad to leave the lovely old

 The windows around the top of the hall depict the signs of the

 Zodiac.
-The mall white circles are an accurate depiction of
+The small white circles are an accurate depiction of

 the constellation of each one.